 Now that we’re sort of in the digital age in Spain, the Extranjería is encouraging student TIE holders to renew their cards online through their platform called the Mercurio Platform.
 To get specific instructions for how to do the process in your Comunidad Autonóma or the one you’ll be moving to next year, go to the Delegaciones de Gobierno on the Ministerio de Política Territorial’s website and click on your region.
 Once the page loads, click on “Extranjería” underneath the Servicios category.

-For anyone living in the Comunidad de Madrid or moving here for the 2022-2023 school year, this comprehensive PDF explains how to do a prórroga de estancia por estudios in this region.
+For anyone living in the Comunidad de Madrid or moving here for the upcoming school year, this comprehensive PDF explains how to do a prórroga de estancia por estudios in this region.

 Documents to Gather